Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

-In line with the derivation of the Great Lake equations from the Newtonian point of view above, we assume that the leading order horizontal velocity is independent of the vertical coordinate.
-In that situation the expression for the vertical velocity in terms of the horizontal velocity in \eqref{eq:wdivu} can be integrated explicitly and we obtain
+To apply vertical averaging in the Euler-Poincar\'e setting, we return to the dimensionless Lagrangian \eqref{lag:ltEB} with boundary conditions given in \eqref{bc:ltEB}.
+In line with the derivation of the Great Lake equations from the Newtonian point of view above, we assume that the horizontal velocity is independent of the vertical coordinate.
+This can be guaranteed upon replacing the horizontal velocity by its vertical average.
+In that situation the expression for the vertical velocity in terms of the horizontal velocity in \eqref{eq:wdivu} can be integrated explicitly and we obtain as before